AdamBoley/Project-Beergate/README.md

 I personally like to add footers containing copyright information to my projects where possible, a basic footer element was added along with accompanying CSS.

 Whilst the return render method used in the walkthrough videos is perfectly functional, I personally do not find it overly clear, especially since it is placed over multiple lines and contains a object.
 I have since learned that the object is called a context.
 I found it clearer and more pythonic to explicitly declare the context object as a value of a variable called context, and also to declare the HTML template file to be used as the value of a variable called template_name.
 I then called the context and template_name variables in the return render method with the request.
 I feel that this made the return statement clearer, since it occupied a single line.

+On smaller screen sizes, I noted that the supplementary beer review information - author, timestamp, brewery, etc - became misaligned on smaller screen sizes.
+I solved this by removing the float classes I had previously applied, as I considered that it would be very possible for authors, beers and breweries to have long names, and for the keywords field to have many words as well.
+I also reduced the pagination number to 3 so that only 3 reviews display per page.
+This has created a cleaner, less busy landing page.

 # Development Choices